anephenix/event-emitter/README.md

 const eventEmitter = new EventEmitter();
 ```

+*NOTE* - I will be looking to resolve how to load the EventEmitter class
+in a simpler way.

 We can now pass that eventEmitter instance to the places where we want to
 either trigger an event or react to an event.